iamacarpet/ttraff/README.md

 An embedded webserver is also included to view graphs of the recorded data.

+## WARNING

+PLEASE NOTE: This software was written by me to help build a legal case against my old ISP - I won't go into details about that.

+But it was written in a short period of time to be run on a very low RAM, x86 embedded Linux router running Ubuntu.

+I usually like to value the security provisions taken in my code, but I have very little experiance of C++ and can almost guarantee there are lots of securit y flaws with this code.

+It didn't bother me as I was using it on a home network locked down to my IP - But please, DON'T use this on a production system unless you can verify there is no exploitable code.

 ## Features

   * Traffic Bandwidth Totals Logging